civilblur/mazanoke/README.md

 <h2 align="center"> A self-hosted local image compressor that runs in your browser.</h2>

 <center>
    <img src="git-images/featured-desktop-solo-dark.jpg" alt="mazanoke screencapture" width="1000">
 </center>

 ## About

 MAZANOKE is a simple image compressor and converter that runs entirely in your browser.
 No external uploads, works offline as a web app, and is powered by [Browser Image Compression](https://github.com/Donaldcwl/browser-image-compression).
+You can try a demo [here](https://civilblur.github.io/mazanoke/)

 ## Table of Content

 - [Features](#features)
 - [Install](#install)
 - [Screenshots](#screenshots)